dvfrancis/older-and-wider/README.md

 There are several references scattered across the site which refer back to items that are regularly mentioned, or discussed, on the podcast:

-- Older and Wider Listeners are called OWLs.
+- Older & Wider Listeners are called OWLs.
 - Anyone listening to the podcast is regarded as "part of the gang", or a "gang member".
 - Snore Law is invoked by either Jenny or Judith when they feel the conversation has got too boring; this is usually accompanied by a loud snoring noise.
 - Jenny and Judith both love coleslaw, and it is mentioned frequently.